Flux is InfluxData’s new functional data scripting language designed for querying, analyzing, and acting on data.

-For information about downloading and installing InfluxDB v1.7, see InfluxDB installation.
+For information about downloading and installing InfluxDB, see InfluxDB installation.

 Not required but strongly recommended.
-Chronograf v1.7’s Data Explorer provides a user interface (UI) for writing Flux scripts and visualizing results.
-Dashboards in Chronograf v1.7+ also support Flux queries.
+Chronograf v1.8’s Data Explorer provides a user interface (UI) for writing Flux scripts and visualizing results.
+Dashboards in Chronograf v1.8+ also support Flux queries.

-For information about downloading and installing Chronograf v1.7, see Chronograf installation.
+For information about downloading and installing Chronograf, see Chronograf installation.

-If you’re using Docker, the InfluxData Sandbox will install the latest version of each component of the TICK stack.
+If your are using Docker, the InfluxData Sandbox will install the latest version of each component of the TICK stack.

 Flux introduces important new concepts you should understand as you get started.

 Flux introduces “buckets,” a new data storage concept for InfluxDB.
 A bucket is a named location where data is stored that has a retention policy.
 It’s similar to an InfluxDB v1.x “database,” but is a combination of both a database and a retention policy.
 When using multiple retention policies, each retention policy is treated as is its own bucket.

 from() function, which defines an InfluxDB data source, requires a